riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 Overloaded Interface have shorter function name and support less number of intrinsic functions.

-Overloaded interface are always keep full funciton name with removing the suffix.
+Overloaded interface are always keep full function name with removing the suffix.

 Compiler could support overloaded interface optionally.
 Preprocessor macro `__riscv_v_intrinsic_overloading` is defined when overloaded interface is available.